 In July of 2017, Jadushlever was promoted from chief of staff and vice president for communications and external relations to vice president for strategic partnerships.
 Her responsibilities include determining opportunities and building partnerships to raise Mills’ visibility throughout the Bay Area.

 The narrative surrounding Measure AA has changed and varied throughout the past three months, since October 2018.
-The following timeline has been ascertained though emails, interviews and documentation from Mills’ administration, the campaign and the City of Oakland.
+The following timeline has been ascertained through emails, interviews and documentation from Mills’ administration, the campaign and the City of Oakland.

 “I saw the meeting [for Measure AA] advertised,” said Jadushlever.
 “I get a lot of newsletters and things from all different agencies in the city of Oakland that I track to see what might be of interest to Mills and I happened to see this meeting.”